Through Orca’s Eyes: Impacts of oil tankers on the BC coast

 Join Sierra Club BC for a panel discussion about the impact of increased tanker traffic on the B.C. coast and why continuing to invest in fossil fuel projects that threaten the coast are bad for the environment, orca populations, local ecosystems and our economy.

-Our panel will be hosted by Sierra Club BC Lead Organizer Flossie Baker and will feature:
+Our panel was hosted by Sierra Club BC Campaigns Director Shelley Luce and featured:

 - Rueben George (Manager of Sacred Trust Tsleil Waututh Nation), who will share insights on how the TMX pipeline terminal is impacting Southern Resident Orcas, the coastal and marine restoration projects Tsleil-Waututh Nation has been undertaking, and the impacts the proposed dredging of Burrard Inlet might bring to these fragile ecosystems.